The professional activities of the department are very broad and include, in particular, research in the following areas:

 In the field of physicochemical processes, the department is the only department in the country that has been involved for a long time in the:

-• Acquisition, refinement and verification of thermophysical, thermodynamic and kinetic data in the low temperature (from -120 °C) and high temperature range (up to 2000 °C).
+• Acquisition, refinement, and verification of thermophysical, thermodynamic, and kinetic data over a wide temperature range (from -120 °C to 2000 °C)

-• Measurement of viscosity, surface and interfacial tensions of metallic and other inorganic materials (especially oxide materials).
+• Measurement of viscosity, surface, and interfacial tensions of metallic and other inorganic (especially oxide) materials

-• Calculations of thermophysical, thermodynamic and kinetic data using sophisticated thermodynamic and kinetic software for a comprehensive and accurate description of material behaviour.
+• Calculation of thermophysical, thermodynamic, and kinetic data using advanced software for comprehensive and accurate description of material behavior

-• Creation of actual/internal database of thermophysical, thermodynamic and kinetic data of the above specified materials.
+• Creation of a proprietary database of thermophysical, thermodynamic, and kinetic data for the above-specified materials

-• Improving the thermodynamic and kinetic databases used in thermodynamic and kinetic software.
+• Enhancement of thermodynamic and kinetic databases used in computational software